-In December of 2015, the Department of Environmental Health released an updated Climate Action Plan.
+In December of 2015, the Department of Public Health & Environment (DDPHE) released an updated Climate Action Plan.
 As part of that plan, Mayor Michael B. Hancock announced Denver’s goal of reducing community Greenhouse Gas (GHG) emissions 80 percent below 2005 levels by the year 2050 (80x50).
 Mayor Hancock also commited the City to pursuing a robust stakeholder process to identify and vet potential strategies to get Denver to that goal.

 Those who live and/or work in Denver were encouraged to provide input on the 80x50 Climate Goal by taking a survey which closed in 2017.
-The 1,700 survey results will provide additional considerations to strategies, targets and visions developed by the 80x50 Climate Goal Stakeholders.
+The 1,700 survey results provided additional considerations to strategies, targets and visions developed by the 80x50 Climate Goal Stakeholders.

 Technical Advisory Committee